Gabriel Dessauer: Other concerts at St. Bonifatius

-Dessauer first continued the tradition of the Stunde der Kirchenmusik ("hour of church music") monthly concert, and then began a series Boni-Musikwochen instead, grouping choral and organ concerts around a theme within the span of one to two weeks.
-The Musikwochen 2010, Reger und mehr ("Reger and more"), presented concerts given by Kent Tritle and Ignace Michiels, among others.
+Dessauer first continued the tradition of a monthly concert Stunde der Kirchenmusik (Hour of church music).
+He later began instead a series Boni-Musikwochen, grouping choral and organ concerts around a theme within the span of one to two weeks.
+The 2010 Musikwochen 2010, Reger und mehr ("Reger and more"), presented concerts given by Kent Tritle and Ignace Michiels, among others.

+Choral concerts abroad

-Dessauer appeared with the Chor von St. Bonifatius in Azkoitia and San Sebastián on a Cavaillé-Coll-organ (1986) at both churches, at the Limburg Cathedral (1987), in St. Jakobus, Görlitz (1990), and in Memphis, Tennessee (1996).
-They appeared in Rome in 2008, when they performed Vivaldi's Gloria and Haydn's Nelson Mass in San Paolo dentro le Mura in concert, and sang during mass at St. Peter's Basilica.
+Dessauer travelled for concerts with the choir, in 1986 to in Azkoitia and San Sebastián, with Cavaillé-Coll-organs in both churches.
+They performed at the Limburg Cathedral in 1987.
+In 1990, during German reunification, they travelled to Görlitz, Wiesbaden's sister-city in East Germany, to perform together with the choir of St. Jakobus, Görlitz.
+In 1996 they performed in Memphis, Tennessee and Macon, Georgia, returning the 1945 visit of the Macon Civic Chorale for Britten's War Requiem.
+They appeared in Rome in 2008, repeating the yearly concert of Vivaldi's Gloria and Haydn's Nelson Mass at San Paolo dentro le Mura in concert, and singing during mass at St. Peter's Basilica.

 Organ recitals

 Dessauer has appeared in recitals in Europe and the U.S., at the Washington National Cathedral and St. Patrick's Cathedral, New York.
 He played the Kotzschmar organ at the Merrill Auditorium in Portland, Maine, and in the Cathedral of Our Lady of the Angels in Los Angeles.
 In 2004, he lectured at the National Convention of the American Guild of Organists in Los Angeles on the choral music of Max Reger, who was a member of the parish of St. Bonifatius while he studied and lived in Wiesbaden.
 In 2005, Dessauer played at the Spreckels Organ Pavilion in San Diego.
 In 2010, he gave a recital at St. Ignatius Loyola, New York.

-Since 1992, Dessauer has conducted events for the Rheingau Musik Festival called the Orgeltour (organ tour), visiting historic organs in the region.
+Since 1992, Dessauer conducted events for the Rheingau Musik Festival called the Orgeltour (organ tour), visiting historic organs in the region.
 The first tours covered historic organs of the Rheingau; later ones extended to the cathedrals of Worms and Speyer, Würzburg, and Fulda.